TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

     self.arrow_dir = -self.arrow_dir
 ```

-After that is done it it removes all objects that have a chance on changing on the canvas so it has fresh room to place updated objects on.
-This is done using the self.delete_(name) functions toghether with functions that come ready with Tkinter.
+After that is done it it removes all objects so it has fresh room to place updated objects on.
 ```
-self.delete_Poly()
-self.delete_rect()
-self.delete_text()
-if(self.line != 0):
-    self.MainMidWindow.delete(self.line)
 self.MainMidWindow.delete("all")
-self.TempMainMidWindow.delete("all")
 ```

 It then calculates how full the gas/brake bars have to be, takes that value and makes that into a text and updates how full the gas/brake bars have to be.